Multi-platform design system case study

 Observable changes in how teams worked and shipped

-Overall, the work shifted conversations away from how things looked and toward delivering the right solutions on time, improving efficiency across the organization.
+The work shifted conversations from how things looked to delivering the right solutions on time.

 Impact proof